DoryHk/filerobot-image-editor-vue3/README.md

 # filerobot-image-editor-vue3

-`filerobot-image-editor-vue3` is a Vue 3 wrapper component for the Filerobot Image Editor, a powerful and user-friendly image editor library.
+This is a Vue 3 wrapper component for the Filerobot Image Editor, a powerful and user-friendly image editor library.
 It provides an easy way to integrate advanced image editing features into your Vue 3 applications, enabling users to edit, crop, resize, annotate, and enhance images directly in the browser.

 ## Recommended IDE Setup